jatayl/muskox/README.md

 You have now learned the most important commands to interact with muskox!
 Below are some supplementary commands that are also useful.

 * `fen STRING`: load a checker board state from a FEN string.
+Omit the string to get the current position as a FEN string.
 Read more about formatting [here](https://en.wikipedia.org/wiki/Portable_Draughts_Notation).
 * `gamestate`: retrieves the current state of the game.
 Will state a winner/draw or will print that the game is in progress
 * `turn`: print the color of the player of the current turn
 * `reset`: resets the checkers board to default position